mkashirkhan/CVD-Risk-Prediction/README.md

-# CVD-Risk-Prediction
+# Cardiovascular-Disease-Prediction
-This repository contains end-to-end content of Cardiovascular Disease Risk Prediction System.
+This Repository contains End to End Project of Cardiovascular Disease Prediction System.